BOARD OF DIRECTORS

 District 2 includes Hector, Pike, Ulysses, Allegany, Sweden, Hebron, Eulalia, Clara, Pleasant Valley, and Roulette townships in Potter County.

-District 3 includes Bingham, Genesee, Harrison, Oswayo and Sharon in Potter County; Brookfield and Westfield in Tioga County; Ceres in McKean County.
+District 3 serves members in Bingham, Genesee, Harrison, Oswayo and Sharon townships in Potter County; Brookfield and Westfield townships in Tioga County; and Ceres Township in McKean County.

 James R. Davis